NSHipster/articles/2012-10-29-uilocalizedindexedcollation.md

 ---

-`UILocalizedIndexCollation` is a class that helps to organize data in table views with section index titles in a locale-aware manner.
-Rather than creating the object directly, a shared instance corresponding to the current locale supported by your application is accessed, with `UILocalizedIndexCollation +currentCollation`
+`UILocalizedIndexedCollation` is a class that helps to organize data in table views with section index titles in a locale-aware manner.
+Rather than creating the object directly, a shared instance corresponding to the current locale supported by your application is accessed, with `UILocalizedIndexedCollation +currentCollation`

-The first task for `UILocalizedIndexCollation` is to determine what section index titles to display for the current locale, which are can be read from the `sectionIndexTitles` property.
+The first task for `UILocalizedIndexedCollation` is to determine what section index titles to display for the current locale, which are can be read from the `sectionIndexTitles` property.

 To give you a better idea of how section index titles vary between locales: